RFD 21

 An optional string that provides additional information about the rule

-In the destination member, the Target Strings have the following semantics:
+In the destination member, the [api-target-strings] have the following semantics:

 • ip: Indicates that the routing rule matches the specified IP addresses.